 Bottles are as symbolic of babyhood as anything else–but has anyone told YOUR baby this?
 Perhaps you’re a mama returning to work soon and needing to transition baby from exclusive nursing to bottle-feeding, or maybe you’re just ready to let someone else do the feeding for a change.

 Whatever your reasoning, it is perfectly natural for a baby to eventually drink from a bottle whenever you’re ready for them to, but there are times when baby is resistant to drinking from this seemingly foreign object.

 It can feel so stressful as a parent just wanting their baby to get the nutrition they need, and it can feel like a dire situation if your baby continues refusing a bottle.
 If baby isn’t up for a change (or takes a notion to quit the bottle a bit too soon), here are some things you can try to make life easier for everyone.

 1. Change the Bottle

 Have you ever heard the saying, “don’t throw the baby out with the bathtub?”
 We think it should actually be “don’t throw the baby out with a bottle they hate.”
 Babies are finicky little creatures, and they’re lucky they’re cute.
 You could have registered for and bought dozens of high-quality bottles of one brand or kind, but there’s a chance baby won’t like the nipple, the flow, or something else about that particular bottle.

 My daughter went through an anti-bottle phase around 4-5 months old, and it seemed like the only bottle she would take was the one that came with my pump–despite having dozens of great bottles to choose from.
 We were constantly washing the same 4 oz. bottle that was meant for a baby much younger than she was, and even then, it was a toss-up as to whether or not she’d take the darn thing.
 We kept changing the bottle and let her eat out of whichever one she saw fit during this time.
-Consider keeping bottles on rotation, but buying a few more if they become partial to a particular one.
+Consider keeping bottles on rotation but buying a few more if they become partial to a particular one.

 2. Change the Nipple